Reviews You Can Rely On

 Average Measured Breaking Torque 300 ft-lb

 The XTR is not completely flawless.
 Its light is relatively dim and doesn't do the best job of illuminating a dark work area.
-A low-quality light can become problematic when working in poorly lit areas like crawlspaces or attics.
-For most folks, this issue may not be a deal breaker (if it is, check out the DeWalt DCF809B Atomic, which has one of our favorite lights of the test group, although it lags behind the Kobalt XTR in important metrics like speed, torque, and battery life).
+For most folks, this issue may not be a deal breaker (if it is, check out the Milwaukee M18 Fuel 2953, which has one of our favorite lights of the test group that features Milwaukee's tri-LED work lights.
+However, its battery efficiency isn't nearly as good as the Kobalt).
 We were also somewhat disappointed that the chuck lacks a quick insert function.
 This technology is a little outdated — most newer drivers allow for one-handed insertion of bits.
 However, despite our few gripes, the Kobalt XTR performed amazingly throughout our tests and is our top recommendation for those requiring top-notch power and speed.

 Read more: Kobalt XTR Max 24V review